0xfarben/ortho-secure/README.md

    - If any critical vulnerabilities are found, the pipeline fails and deployment is blocked.

    - <details>
-      <summary>There are 2 Critical vulnerabilities (No Fixed Versions avaialble) - Refer triviignore File for more info.</summary>
+      <summary>There are 2 Critical vulnerabilities (Date: 24-7-2025) (No Fixed Versions avaialble) - Refer .trivyignore File for more info.</summary>
       <a href="https://security-tracker.debian.org/tracker/CVE-2023-45853">Link to CVE-2023-45853 vulnerability (will be fixed soon..)</a>
       <br> </br>
       <a href="https://security.snyk.io/vuln/SNYK-DEBIANUNSTABLE-SQLITE3-10753053">Link to CVE-2025-6965 vulnerability</a>